cornellshakh/signal-ai/README.md

     `
 </details>

+## Usage

+### Available Commands

+The bot supports the following commands:

+- `ping`: Responds with "Pong!".
+- `reply`: Replies to the previous message.
+- `attachment`: Sends an attachment.
+- `typing`: Simulates typing.
+- `triggered`: Responds to a specific trigger.
+- `regex_triggered`: Responds to a regex trigger.
+- `edit`: Edits the previous message.
+- `delete`: Deletes the previous message.
+- `receive_delete`: Receives a delete message.
+- `styles`: Demonstrates text styles.

+## Managing the Bot

+A collection of scripts are available in the `scripts/` directory to manage the application lifecycle.

+- `./scripts/start.sh`: Builds and starts the bot and all related services.
+- `./scripts/stop.sh`: Stops all running services.
+- `./scripts/restart.sh`: A convenient way to stop and then immediately start the services again.
+- `./scripts/logs.sh`: Tails the logs from all running services.
+Use `Ctrl+C` to exit.
+- `./scripts/status.sh`: Checks the current status of the Docker containers.
+- `./scripts/link.sh`: The one-time setup script to link your bot to a Signal account.

+## Development and Contributing

+We welcome contributions!
+Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

+### Code Quality

+This project uses `ruff` for linting and formatting, and `mypy` for static type checking to ensure code quality.

+- `./scripts/check.sh`: Runs all checks (linting, formatting, and type checking) to verify the code.
+This is the same script that runs in the CI pipeline, so it's a good idea to run it before pushing your changes.
+- `./scripts/format.sh`: Automatically formats the code and fixes any auto-fixable linting issues.
+Run this script to easily clean up your code before committing.

 ## Troubleshooting

 - **Check the logs:** The first step is always to check the logs using `./scripts/logs.sh`.
 - **Verify `.env`:** Ensure the `PHONE_NUMBER` is set correctly in your `.env` file.
 - **Re-link:** If you have issues with your connection to Signal, you can try running `./scripts/link.sh` again.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.